Year of Call: 2000

 Owen specialises in all aspects of criminal law.
 He is regularly instructed to appear for both the prosecution and the defence in cases involving serious violence, rape and serious sexual offences, robbery and large-scale drugs conspiracies.

-The Legal 500 2018 ranks Owen as a Tier 1 practitioner who is "Recommended for cases involving murder and serious sexual offences”.
+The Legal 500 2018 ranks Owen as a Tier 1 practitioner who is "recommended for gross negligence manslaughter cases" and the previous edition commented that he was "recommended for cases involving murder and serious sexual offences”.

 Owen has also defended as junior counsel in several murder and attempted murder cases: